ReyhaneAghaeiSaem/Cherenkov-in-the-Sky/README.md

 (hereinafter called Cs) and the cherenkov effect as a result.
-Cosmic Microwave Background (CMB) remaining from the era when the universe was young, could be used as a snapshot of the whole universe which involves these traces.However CMB is too dense to look forward special shapes on it without the help of machine learning’s methods.On the first step of this project we are going to portrait the general shapes of the traces on the CMB, and find a proper method of
+Cosmic Microwave Background (CMB) remaining from the era when the universe was young, could be used as a snapshot of the whole universe which involves these traces.
+However CMB is too dense to look forward special shapes on it without the help of machine learning’s methods.On the first step of this project we are going to portrait the general shapes of the traces on the CMB, and find a proper method of